 Richard B. Lipton, M.D., is the Edwin S. Lowe Professor and Vice Chair of Neurology, Professor of Epidemiology and Population Health and Professor of Psychiatry and Behavioral Sciences at the Albert Einstein College of Medicine.
 Dr. Lipton earned his medical degree at the University of Chicago Pritzker School of Medicine.
 After a medical internship at Northwestern Memorial Hospital, he completed his neurology residency and clinical neurophysiology fellowship at the Albert Einstein College of Medicine.
 He also completed a fellowship in neuroepidemiology at Columbia University.
 He is a diplomate of the American Board of Psychiatry and Neurology and a fellow of the American Academy of Neurology.

 His headache research focuses on the epidemiology of migraine and on clinical trials.
 His epidemiologic studies have evaluated trigger factors for headache attacks and risk factors for headache progression.
-Dr. Lipton has published more than 500 original articles, many with trainees.
-He is a 3 time winner of the H.G.
-Wolff Award for excellence in headache research from the American Headache Society and the Enrico Greppi award from the European Headache Federation.
-Dr. Lipton is co-Director of the Montefiore Headache Center, an interdisciplinary subspecialty center focused on headache, patient care, research and education.
+Dr. Lipton has published more than 800 original articles, many with trainees.
+He is a 5 time winner of the H.G.
+Wolff Award for excellence in headache research from the American Headache Society and a two time winner of the Enrico Greppi award from the European Headache Federation.
+Dr. Lipton is Director of the Montefiore Headache Center, an interdisciplinary subspecialty center focused on headache, patient care, research and education.